-So the answer is I don't know how to get anyone sanctioned in Canada.
+So the answer is, I don't know how to get anyone sanctioned in Canada.
 But hopefully we'll all figure it out together.

-MASSARO: So thank you so much.
-We can take maybe two more questions, but then we got to move on.
+Mr. Massaro.
+Thank you so much.
+We can take maybe two more questions, but then we have to move on.
 Any remaining time will be put into a general Q&A at the end.
-So, you know, if you have a burning question and you can hold it till the end, that's great.
+So if you have a burning question and you can hold it till the end, that's great.
 I know Kyle had a short question.

-PARKER: I had a quick question.
+Mr. PARKER.
+I had a quick question.
 Kyle Parker, Helsinki Commission.